This course can be tailored to your needs for private, onsite delivery at your location.

 Understand how to organize your systems to get the most out of automated testing.

-Completing this course makes attendees eligible for the ICAgile Certified Professional in Agile Test
+Successfully completing this course makes attendees eligible for the ICAgile Certified Professional in Agile Test Automation (ICP-ATA) Certification.

 - Upcoming Dates and Locations